 Who knew that face washing could ever get so complicated?
 Instead of those old delightfully scented soaps, ladies now use micellar waters and Dead Sea face products.
 Toning, on the other hand, is still considered a controversial topic in cosmetics circles.
 However confusing it all may seem, a proper cleansing routine is still the most vital part of skin care, so be sure to get it right.

 Though quite tiny, pores are the main culprits for all those unnerving imperfections that appear on your skin – what makes them clogged is a combination of sebum (oil naturally produced below the surface of the skin) and external pollutants.
-Best face products designed specifically for cleansing target those impurities and wash them away, thus preparing the foundation for smooth and soft skin.
+The best face products designed specifically for cleansing target those impurities and wash them away, thus preparing the foundation for smooth and soft skin.

 Choose oil- or milk-based face washes if your skin is atypically dry.
 Oil-free foaming cleansers with salicylic acid are great for oily types; simple, mild cleansers work best for those with combination skin, while sensitive skin demands unfragranced, irritant-free face washes.